 Goot Essa’s small-batch approach to cheesemaking ensures our products are flavorful and unique.
 We want you to experience food fresh from the farm, processed at the peak of flavor.

 In the Pennsylvania Dutch dialect, “Goot Essa” means “good food” or “good eating.”
 It’s only natural we named our group Goot Essa, because we want to share our love for handcrafted, European-style cheese with you — so you can share it with friends and family.

 Many aspects of Amish life are unique and rooted in tradition.
 For example, on Sundays, we do not do business of any kind (other than caring for our animals).
 Also, Amish people are rarely photographed.
 Because we are not connected to the electrical grid, we only use computers for business purposes.
-You won’t see “award-winning” labels on our cheese because we don’t believe that good, honest food should be a competition.
 We believe in making great cheese that connects back to the land, and we look forward to sharing new flavors and experiences with you.

 Who’s Who at Goot Essa

 John Esh, owner-operator

 Goot Essa is basically a family business.
 Although begun in 2001 as a cooperative of 6 families, it is now under the sole ownership and vision of John Esh Jr and his wife, Anna Mary.
 Besides managing Goot Essa, John milks 80 cows and farms 115 acres and serves on board of directors for the local vegetable cooperative and the local Amish school board.
 The Eshes have 9 children, 6 of them still at home, and 6 grandchildren.
 John’s favorite cheese is Der Gouda Kase.